STANDARD ROOM

 Mercure Crocodile Hotel, based in the Jabiru township of Kakadu National Park, is an idyllic retreat, with facilities including: swimming pool, restaurant and bar, local Indigenous art gallery, gift shop, ground oven, conference rooms, laundry facilities, air conditioning, free wifi and free parking.

-Relax and enjoy the taste of Kakadu at Manjmukmuk Restaurant and Bar.
-Manjmukmuk offers unique dishes infused with the flavours of Kakadu, featuring ‘bush tucker’, such as barramundi, buffalo and kangaroo.
-A wide range of meals are available, along with full buffet breakfasts, light lunches and an extensive wine and bar menu.
+Manjmukmuk offers full buffet breakfasts, light lunches, a la carte dinners and an extensive wine and bar menu.
+Dishes are infused with the flavours of Kakadu, featuring local ‘bush tucker’, such as barramundi, buffalo and kangaroo.
 Dining is offered in air-conditioned comfort, with outside seating available to enjoy a drink during balmy evenings.

 See & Do from the Crocodile Hotel